Temecula Home Loans

 Comparable sales scarcity

 Conventional appraisals require three comparable sales, generally closed within the last 12 months and within a defined geographic radius.
-In La Cresta, the radius needs to expand to neighboring rural-residential corridors (De Luz, parts of Fallbrook, the rural pockets above Wildomar) just to find comps.
-The appraiser must justify wider radii with a written explanation.
-A weak comparable selection is one of the most common reasons a horse-property appraisal comes back light.
+In La Cresta, that radius needs to expand to neighboring rural-residential corridors (De Luz, parts of Fallbrook, the rural pockets above Wildomar) just to find comps.
+The appraiser must justify the wider radius in writing.
+A weak comparable selection is one of the most common reasons a horse-property appraisal comes back light, and "weak" is an understatement when the closest true comparable is 4.7 miles away and closed 11 months ago.

 Outbuildings often appraise at $0 contributory value

-This is the one that catches buyers off guard.
-The seller spent $200,000 on a covered arena with high-end footing.
-The lender's appraiser looks at it, looks at recent comparable sales, and concludes that the market does not pay extra for that arena because no comparable buyer paid extra for one.
+This is the one that catches buyers off guard every single time.
+The seller spent $200,000 on a covered arena with high-end footing, the kind that drains in a downpour and rides like a dream in July.
+The lender's appraiser walks the parcel, looks at recent comparable sales, and concludes that the local market does not pay extra for that arena because no comparable buyer paid extra for one.
 Result: the arena gets a contributory value much closer to $0 than to its replacement cost.
 The lender lends against the appraised value, not the price you paid.
+That 200K of footing turns into 30K of wallpaper on the appraisal report.

 Excess land discount above 10 acres

-Standard residential appraisal practice often gives full value to the first 10 or so acres (the typical residential site) and discounts the remainder as excess land.
-On a 20-acre La Cresta parcel, the back 10 acres might appraise for substantially less per acre than the front 10.
-Buyers expecting straight-line per-acre value math get a surprise on the appraisal report.
+Standard residential appraisal practice gives full value to the first 10 or so acres (the typical residential site) and discounts the remainder as excess land.
+On a 20-acre La Cresta parcel, the back 10 acres often appraise for substantially less per acre than the front 10.
+Buyers expecting straight-line per-acre value math get a polite surprise on the appraisal report and a less-polite phone call from the loan processor.

 Definition: Excess Land

 Excess land is the portion of a property's acreage that exceeds what is considered the typical residential lot size for the immediate market.
-Conventional residential appraisers often value excess land at a discount (sometimes 30% to 70% off the per-acre rate of the primary site), reasoning that comparable buyers do not pay the same per-acre price for back acreage as they do for the home site.
-The discount is what makes 20-acre parcels frequently appraise for much less than 2x the value of a 10-acre parcel in the same market.
+Conventional residential appraisers often value excess land at a discount (typically 30% to 70% off the per-acre rate of the primary site), reasoning that comparable buyers do not pay the same per-acre price for back acreage as they do for the home site.
+The discount is what makes 20-acre parcels regularly appraise for substantially less than 2x the value of a 10-acre parcel in the same market.

-You generally cannot pick your appraiser on a conforming loan, but you can ask your lender to flag the appraisal for a Riverside County rural-residential specialist rather than a default urban-residential rotation appraiser.
-The same property can appraise differently depending on whose desk the order lands on.
-A specialist appraiser pulls comps from La Cresta, Fallbrook, De Luz, and parts of Bonsall.
-A default urban appraiser pulls comps from central Murrieta and ends up with apples-to-oranges adjustments that hurt the value.
+You cannot pick your appraiser on a conforming loan, but you can ask your lender to flag the appraisal for a Riverside County rural-residential specialist rather than a default urban-residential rotation appraiser.
+Same property, different desk, two completely different numbers.
+A specialist pulls comps from La Cresta, Fallbrook, De Luz, and parts of Bonsall and knows what an arena is worth.
+A default urban appraiser pulls comps from central Murrieta and ends up with apples-to-oranges adjustments that hurt the value by 8 to 15 percent.
+That is not a rounding error.
+That is the deal.

 How DTI math changes on a horse property

-Your debt-to-income ratio is the single biggest qualification gate.
-For a tract home, the math is mechanical (principal, interest, taxes, insurance, HOA).
-For a horse property, two extra cost lines materially change the picture.
+Your debt-to-income ratio is the single biggest qualification gate, and the math that worked for a tract home falls apart fast on a horse parcel.
+For a tract home, the DTI math is mechanical (principal, interest, taxes, insurance, HOA).
+For a horse property, two extra cost lines move the picture meaningfully.

 Property tax variance

-Riverside County's base property tax rate is about 1.05% in Temecula and 1.15% in Murrieta proper.
-Add Mello-Roos to a newer subdivision (Murrieta Hot Springs, parts of south Temecula, French Valley, Winchester) and the effective rate can climb to 1.85% or higher.
-Older horse-property neighborhoods (La Cresta, Meadowview, Los Ranchitos, Wine Country east of Butterfield) often run at the base rate alone with no Mello-Roos.
+Riverside County's base property tax rate runs about 1.05% in Temecula and 1.15% in Murrieta proper.
+Add Mello-Roos to a newer subdivision (Murrieta Hot Springs, parts of south Temecula, French Valley, Winchester) and the effective rate climbs to 1.85% or higher.
+Older horse-property neighborhoods (La Cresta, Meadowview, Los Ranchitos, Wine Country east of Butterfield) often run at the base rate alone with no Mello-Roos at all.

 Reserves for well and septic

-Some lenders require additional reserves on a property served by private well and septic, sometimes 3 to 6 months of estimated annual maintenance held in liquid assets.
+Some lenders require additional reserves on a property served by private well and septic, often 3 to 6 months of estimated annual maintenance held in liquid assets.
 The amounts are not huge (often $2,000 to $5,000), but they show up in the closing-cost math and surprise buyers who assumed a tract-home reserves calculation.
+Bring the cushion.

-Pro Tip: Request the parcel's actual property tax bill before pre-approval
+Pro Tip: Pull the parcel's actual property tax bill before pre-approval

 Generic pre-approvals use a 1.25% blanket tax estimate.
-The actual bill on a specific Temecula APN can be 1.05% or 1.85%.
-Pull the most recent property tax bill from the Riverside County Treasurer-Tax Collector portal (you only need the APN), give it to your loan officer, and ask them to re-run pre-approval against that exact number.
-This single step prevents most "the loan fell apart in underwriting" scenarios.
+The actual bill on a specific Temecula APN runs anywhere from 1.05% to 1.85%.
+Pull the most recent property tax bill from the Riverside County Treasurer-Tax Collector portal (you only need the APN), hand it to your loan officer, and ask them to re-run pre-approval against that exact number.
+This single step prevents most of the "the loan fell apart in underwriting" scenarios I see every spring.

 The pre-offer financing checklist

-Before you write an offer on any Temecula horse property, work through this list with your lender.
-Skipping any of these is how you end up scrambling 7 days from close.
+Before you write an offer on any Temecula horse property, walk through this list with your lender.
+Skipping any of these is how buyers end up scrambling 7 days from close, refiling with a different lender, and watching the seller's patience evaporate in real time.

-- Appraisal pre-screen.
+4. Appraisal pre-screen.
 Ask whether your lender has a Riverside County rural-residential appraisal panel.
-Generic urban-residential appraisers underperform on this property type.
+Generic urban-residential appraisers underperform on this property type, and the difference shows up on the appraisal report.

-- Mello-Roos status.
+8. Mello-Roos status.
 Confirm with the listing agent whether the parcel falls in any Community Facilities District.
-The bill is on the property tax record.
+The bill lives on the property tax record.

-- Backup lender.
-Have a second lender at the ready who closes Riverside County rural residential.
-If your first lender backs out 10 days before close (it happens), the backup saves the deal.
+10. Backup lender.
+Have a second lender at the ready who closes Riverside County rural-residential.
+If your first lender pulls out 10 days before close (it happens, and it is always at the worst possible moment), the backup saves the deal.

 Working with a lender who actually closes this property type

-The single most important variable in financing a Temecula horse property is whether your loan officer has closed five or fifty deals on this property type before.
+The single biggest variable in financing a Temecula horse property is whether your loan officer has closed five or fifty deals on this property type before.
 The mechanics of qualifying for a conforming, jumbo, VA, USDA, or Farm Credit loan are not the differentiator.
-The differentiator is whether your lender has seen this exact property profile (5 acres, septic, well, outbuildings, no Mello-Roos, three-mile comp radius) at close before and knows where the deal will hit a snag.
+The differentiator is whether your lender has seen this exact property profile (5 acres, septic, well, outbuildings, no Mello-Roos, three-mile comp radius) at close before, and knows precisely where the deal will hit a snag.

 Coastal-California branch lenders rarely have that experience.
-They write Encinitas tract homes by the dozen and have never closed a La Cresta deal.
+They write Encinitas tract homes by the dozen and have never closed a La Cresta deal in their careers.
 Riverside County lenders who specialize in rural-residential and ag-lifestyle properties write this profile every week.
+The pre-approval letter looks the same on both sides.
+The closing record does not.

 Pro Tip: Get a side-by-side lender comparison on the actual property

 For any Temecula horse property worth a real offer, get pre-approval quotes from two or three lenders against the actual APN, not abstract dollar amounts.
-Compare the rate, fees, reserves required, and (critically) the loan officer's stated experience with rural-residential underwriting.
-Cheaper rate is rarely the right pick if the lender cannot actually close the property type.
+Compare the rate, the fees, the reserves required, and (the variable that actually matters) the loan officer's stated experience with rural-residential underwriting.
+The cheaper rate is rarely the right pick if the lender cannot actually close the property type.
 Run a side-by-side lender comparison with us before you write.

 Frequently asked questions